Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Discussion

-As for our results using biofeedback features, a direct comparison is possible with the performance achieved in the empirical study by Girardi et al.~\cite{Girardi2020}, as we use the same device (i.e., Empatica E4 wristband) and include the same metrics for EDA, BVP, and HR.
-Our classifier performance for arousal (F1 $= 0.63$) and valence (F1 $= 0.65$) outperforms the one they obtain using Empatica---i.e., $0.55$ for arousal and $0.59$ for valence.
-They report a slightly better performance, though still lower than ours, when including also the signals gathered using an EEG helmet (F1 = $0.59$ for arousal and F1 = $0.60$ for valence).
-M{\"u}ller and Fritz~\cite{MF15} report an accuracy of $0.71$ for valence, using a combination of features based on EEG, HR, and pupil size captured by an eye-tracker.
-Their goals are different from ours, as they deal with programming tasks, and neither voice nor active stimulation of emotions were present in these related works.
-Our better performance can be specifically linked to the task of interviewing in which voice is not only used as a feature for predicting emotions, but also as mean for expressing them~\cite{Laukka2017,Scherer2003}.
+\paragraph{Biofeedback} As for our results using biofeedback features, a direct comparison is possible with the performance achieved in the empirical study by Girardi et al.~\cite{Girardi2020}, who study the emotions of developers while programming in terms of valence and arousal.
+The authors use the same device as ours (i.e., Empatica E4 wristband) and include the same features for EDA, BVP, and HR.
+Our classifier performance for arousal (F1=$0.65$) and valence (F1=$0.63$) outperforms the one they obtain---i.e., $0.55$ for arousal and $0.59$ for valence.
+Our better performance can be specifically linked to the task of interviewing, in which voice is not only used as a feature for predicting emotions, but also as means for expressing them~\cite{Laukka2017,Scherer2003}.
 The simple act of vocalizing can be regarded as an explicit, although not necessarily voluntary, expression of emotion.
 This could affect other biometric aspects, improving the performance of our classifiers also when biofeedback-based features are the only predictors.
+In other terms, the act of speaking can somewhat amplify the emotions of the subject, and this can affect the other biometric features sensed by a wristband.
+Gerardi et al. report slightly better performance, though still lower than ours, when including also the signals gathered using an EEG helmet (F1=$0.59$ for arousal and F1=$0.60$ for valence).
+In a more recent study, Girardi et al.~\cite{girardi2021emotions} consider the relation between emotions and perceived productivity in the workplace.
+They also use the Empatica E4 wristband, and the performance of their classifiers for valence reaches a maximum F1=$0.71$ for the best run and F1=$0.58$ as the average across runs (arousal is not evaluated in this study).
+Our average F1 for valence is $0.63$.